XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/health-check-interventions.md

 **Caution:** After a server starts, it typically needs up to 15 minutes to sync to the network.
 During this time, the health check is likely to report a critical or warning status.
 You should be sure your automated systems give servers enough time to sync before restarting them again.

+### Upgrade

+If the server reports `"amendment_blocked": true` in the health check, this indicates that the XRP Ledger has enabled a [protocol amendment](amendments.html) that your server does not understand.
+As a precaution against misinterpreting the revised rules of the network in a way that causes you to lose money, such servers become "amendment blocked" instead of operating normally.

+To resolve being amendment blocked, [update your server](install-rippled.html) to a newer software version that understands the amendment.

+Also, software bugs can cause a server to get [stuck not syncing](server-doesnt-sync.html).
+In this case, the `server_state` metric is likely to be in a warning or critical state.
+If you are not using the latest stable release, you should upgrade to get the latest fixes for any known issues that could cause this.

 ### Investigate Network

 An unreliable or insufficient network connection can cause a server to report outages.
-Warning or critical values in the following metrics can indicate network problems:
+Warning or critical values in the following [metrics][] can indicate network problems:

 - `peers`
 - `server_state`